-Growing up in rural Utah and in the homeschool community has lead to a bit of an echo-chamber.
-Although I’m not anti-vaccine, most of the people with whom I associate are, and many take action against the medical practice.
+I’m not anti-vaccine, but most of the people with whom I associate are, and many take action against the medical practice.
 In a way, I can understand their position, vaccines have caused negative and sometimes disastrous side effects in the past.
 For example, in 1948, the improper production of a diphtheria vaccine in Japan lead to the Kyoto Disaster, an event that would ultimately claim the lives of 68 children.
 The Cutter Incident and 1999 withdrawal of the rotavirus vaccine were equally alarming.

 An anti-vaccine movement was present during those disastrous events and was even prominent when Edward Jenner successfully pioneered the world’s first immunization.
 However, it isn’t 1948 that is witnessing an extremely large, growing anti-vaccine movement: it’s 2019.
 According to a recent study from PLOS Medicine, rates of nonmedical exemptions are dramatically rising among younger children.
 This information supports what NBC News reported in 2018, that public support for vaccination has dropped over the past 10 years.
 But, the rising anti-vaccine presence and aforementioned disastrous events—despite how frightening—and do not prove the anti-immunization movement to be correct.
 The truth is this: vaccines work, the medical treatment is extremely safe and effective.
 So, this is the first of a series of articles articulating the befits of vaccination and disproving common anti-vaccine arguments and myths.